Operating System (XEOS)

 Exposes where coordination cost, rework, exception handling, and fragmented execution are preventing margin improvement from actually reaching the P&L.

-Clarifies which transformation, automation, and AI investments are compounding enterprise performance — and which ones are diluting it.
+Clarifies which transformation, automation, and AI investments are compounding enterprise performance — and which are diluting it.

 Shows where decision latency, workflow seams, and fragmented authority are preventing the enterprise from moving at market speed.